scope-ink/docs/content/scope metrics/pr measurements.md

 **Review with Commits**

-The review has been done, but more work needs to be done on the pull request before it can be committed.
+The review has been done, but more work needs to be done on the pull request before it can be merged.